cenebech/Games/README.md

 # Games
-This repo contain basic games created in Python
+This repository has simple games created in Python